BhavikMore7/cs6910_assignment2/README.md

 - **Filter Organization:** Specifies the number of filters and kernel size within the convolutional layers.
 - **Dropout Rate:** Controls the dropout probability.

+### Dataset and Data Loaders

+- **iNaturalist 12K Dataset:** The dataset is sourced from the `/kaggle/input/inaturalist12k/Data/inaturalist_12K/train` and `/kaggle/input/inaturalist12k/Data/inaturalist_12K/val` directories for training and testing, respectively (if utilizing Kaggle).
+- **Data Augmentation Parameter:** Depending on the value of the `data_augmentation` parameter in the project configuration, either `transform` or `transform_augmented` is applied to the training set.
+- **Testing Set:** The testing set always employs the `transform` function.
+The dataset is split into training and validation sets using a ratio of 80:20.
+Data loader objects are created for both sets, with a batch size of 64 for both and the training set being shuffled.

+### Data Transformations

+- **Two Sets of Transformations:** Two sets of data transformations are specified: `transform` and `transform_augmented`.
+- **Common Transformations:** Both transformations resize the images to 256x256 pixels and convert them into tensors.
+- **Augmented Transformation:** `transform_augmented` incorporates additional data augmentation techniques such as random cropping, flipping, and rotating to enhance variation in the training data.
+- **Normalization:** Both transformations normalize the images using mean and standard deviation values derived from the ImageNet dataset.

-Train and Fine-tune a Convolutional Neural Network with PyTorch Lightning
+### Train and Fine-tune a Convolutional Neural Network with PyTorch Lightning

-This code provides two parts:
+This code offers two main functionalities:

-Part A: Train a CNN from Scratch: This section implements a Convolutional Neural Network (CNN) from the ground up using PyTorch Lightning.
-It trains the model on the Inaturalist dataset, downloadable from [].
+#### Part A: Train a CNN from Scratch
+- **Implementation:** This section constructs a Convolutional Neural Network (CNN) from scratch using PyTorch Lightning.
+- **Dataset:** It trains the model on the iNaturalist dataset, which is downloadable from [link].

-Part B: Fine-tune a Pre-trained Model (ResNet): This section demonstrates fine-tuning a pre-trained ResNet model on the same Inaturalist dataset using PyTorch Lightning again.
+#### Part B: Fine-tune a Pre-trained Model (ResNet)
+- **Fine-tuning:** Demonstrates the process of fine-tuning a pre-trained ResNet model on the same iNaturalist dataset using PyTorch Lightning.

-Beyond these core functionalities, the code allows you to:
+#### Additional Features:

-Optimize Hyperparameters: Easily adjust various model settings using the Weights & Biases platform.
-Simply define the configurations you want to test, and the platform will explore them automatically, logging the results for your analysis.
+- **Hyperparameter Optimization:** Easily adjust various model settings using the Weights & Biases platform.
+Define configurations to test, and the platform automatically explores them, logging results for analysis.
-Customize Model Architecture: Experiment with different CNN architectures by modifying the "Model1" class code.
-You can freely change layer structures, activation functions, and other architectural elements to find the optimal configuration for your task.
+- **Customizable Architecture:** Experiment with different CNN architectures by modifying the "Model1" class code.
+You can freely alter layer structures, activation functions, and other architectural elements to find the best configuration for your task.
-Enhance Data with Augmentation: The "DataModule" class empowers you to explore various data augmentation techniques.
-This can significantly improve the robustness and accuracy of your model.
+- **Data Augmentation:** The "DataModule" class allows exploration of various data augmentation techniques, enhancing the model's robustness and accuracy.

 WandB report link:
 https://wandb.ai/ch22m009/DLASSIGN_2/reports/CS6910-Assignment-2--Vmlldzo3NTA3OTM5
 References :